Captainarash/The_Holy_Book_of_X86/README.md

   - Chapter 0x05: Interrupts and Exceptions
 ###### Section 2: Windows Internals
   - Chapter 0x06: Exploring PE files
+  !!!
+DISCONTINUED !!!
 ###### Section 3: Linux Internals
+  !!!
+DISCONTINUED !!!
 ## If you want to support the author:
-     No need.The book is out of print :(
+     No need.
+The book is out of print :(